 How to serve this Meatball Soup

-For a cozy and complete meal, serve meatball soup with a nice homemade soft bun or a side of warm polenta—perfect for soaking up every bit of the broth.
+For a cosy and complete meal, serve meatball soup with a nice homemade soft white bun or a side of Traditional Romanian Polenta - Mamaliga—perfect for soaking up every bit of the broth.
 For a classic Romanian touch, add a kick with spicy pickled peppers to balance the soup’s richness.
-Top with a sprinkle of fresh parsley or dill for a bright finish, and if you like a creamier texture, a small dollop of sour cream or yoghurt, adds both richness and a nice balance to the broth’s tanginess
+Top with a sprinkle of fresh parsley or dill for a bright finish, and if you like a creamier texture, a small dollop of sour cream or yoghurt, adds both richness and a nice balance to the broth’s tanginess.

-Store this Romanian meatball soup in an airtight container in the fridge for 3 to 4 days, making sure it cools first.
-You can also freeze it in a shallow airtight container for 4 to 6 months.
-When you’re ready to enjoy it, thaw it overnight in the fridge and reheat on the stove.
+Store your Romanian meatball soup in an airtight container in the fridge for 3 to 4 days.
+For longer storage, freeze it in a shallow container for 4 to 6 months.
+When ready to enjoy, thaw overnight in the fridge and reheat on the stove for a quick meal.
+This soup is perfect for meal prep, making it an easy Romanian comfort food to enjoy later.

 More Authentic Romanian Recipes You Might Love